raulMrello/UAVRemoteController/Project/README.md

 ## Changelog

+> 02.04.2015-001 branch: master --------------
+ - Using GpsTask for testing RcTask.
+Once done, create SysTask to handle whole device management and test cases.
+ - Modules GpsTask and CommTasks with default content must be designed.

 > 01.04.2015-001 branch: master --------------
  - Module RcTask finished (but NOT_TESTED)
  - Sets modules GpsTask and CommTasks to default content and test RcTask execution simulating keyboard events